,

 Saigon Drip is a Toronto-based brand trying to take Vietnamese slow-drip coffee to the mainstream.
 Founded by Vietnamese-Canadian Sang Nguyen, Saigon Drip sources robusta beans directly from the Dak Lak province of central Vietnam, where they’re handpicked and roasted by multi-generational coffee farmers using traditional Vietnamese techniques.
 Saigon’s Drip Kit offers everything you need to make a traditional cup of Vietnamese-style coffee: a can of condensed milk, a phin filter and, of course, coffee beans.

-Spice Girl Eats
+Spice Girl Chai

 Spice Girl Eats is a Toronto-based food brand by Becca Pereira.
 The brand started out as an Indian home-cooking pop-up as a result of the pandemic hindering Pereira’s plan to enrol in culinary school.
 She decided to open her own food venture with her mother, a professional chef, that specialized in true Indian home-cooking, specifically Goan cuisine.